iamNCJ/NRHints/README.md

 ## Environment

+The code is developed and tested on Linux servers with NVIDIA GPU(s).
 We support Python 3.8+ and PyTorch 1.11+.
 After getting a required Python environment, you can setup the rest of requirements by running:

 ```bash
 git clone https://github.com/iamNCJ/NRHints.git